uanandaraja/nvim-llm/README.md

+# nvim-llm

-# 🤖 nvim-llm: AI-Powered Chat and Code Assistance for Neovim
+AI-Powered Chat and Code Assistance for Neovim

 ## ✨ Features

-- Multiple LLM model support (Claude, GPT-4o, Gemini)
-- Streaming AI responses
+- Use your preferred models.
+We use Open Router API so you can choose whatever model you like.
-- File and URL context references
+- Add buffer(s) to the LLM context
-- Error context integration
+- Add url(s) to the LLM context
-- Session management
-- Configurable system prompts
-- OpenRouter API support
+- Add errors in the buffer(s) to the LLM context
+- Configure your own prompt

 ## 📦 Requirements